PunGrumpy/grumpy-octo-bot/README.md

 # GrumpyOctoBot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A GitHub bot work with Probot
+> A GitHub App built with [Probot](https://github.com/probot/probot) that Bringing a touch of grumpiness to GitHub operations, with a nod to the beloved Octocat

 ## Setup